GREAT CAREERS GROUPS

-Socials are organized to bring members and guests together for informal networking and we sometimes have a silent auction as a fundraiser to support the organization.
+Socials are organized to bring members and guests together for informal networking, and we sometimes have a silent auction as a fundraiser to support the organization.

 Job Search Accelerators for focused classroom instruction on four career essentials – resume.
 LinkedIn, Elevator Pitch, and Networking.
 These workshops are provided by themselves or during a full day, typically on a Saturday.
 Many employees are downsized and do not get outplacement services and need small group pricing with some individualization to help them get their career documents optimized.

-Veterans Career Success Groups provide veterans intense workshops that are strictly limited to veteran attendees for support with their transferable skills and preparation of their career documents.
+Veterans Career Success Groups provide veterans with intense workshops that are strictly limited to veteran attendees for support with their transferable skills and preparation of their career documents.

 How Can I Best Take Advantage of the Career Success Group Opportunities?

-- Become a Bronze Member
+- Become a Student, Professional, or BENG Member

 - RSVP on the meetup